19 Sep Ultimate Guide: Malawi 1/3

 Day 3 – Cape Maclear:

-This was our first day of sleeping in and we were chilling the entire day.
 Finally, we got to see Lake Malawi, because when we arrived the day before it was already dark.
-Lake Malawi is the 3rd biggest lake in Africa and Unesco World Heritage Sight.
+Lake Malawi is the 3rd biggest lake in Africa and UNESCO World Heritage Sight.
 The visibility is beyond all expectations and the variety of fish is incredible.
 You feel like you are on a beach not on the shore of a lake.

-It was a Saturday and we started off with drinks at the bar of our hostel and carried on at “Uncle Charle Booze Dan” which is a local bar and club in one.
+It was a Saturday and we started off with drinks at the bar of our hostel and carried on at “Uncle Charle Booze Dan”, which is a local bar and club in one.
 It´s a perfect spot to mingle with the Malawian people.
 What is really funny are the names the locals give themselves.
-While we were traveling we met Fire, Chicken Pizza, Joe Banana, Captain Stanley, Eminem, Sweet Banana, Joe Banana and Planet – just to mention a few.
-We decided to introduce ourselves as Passion Curry(me), Bronz(Mike), Pirot(Andi) and Andrew(Andi) from now on.
+While we were traveling we met Fire, Chicken Pizza, Joe Banana, Captain Stanley, Eminem, Sweet Banana, Joe Banana, and Planet – just to mention a few.

 Day 4 – Cape Maclear